harsh082ip/URL-Shortener_Go/README.md

 - **GET /:shortid**
     - Redirects to the original URL corresponding to the given short ID.

+## Technologies Used

+- **Gin**: A web framework for Go.
+Used for building the HTTP server and defining routes.
+- **MongoDB**: A NoSQL database used for storing user information, URLs, and session data.
+- **Redis**: An in-memory data store used for caching and session management.

 ## Contributing

 1. **Fork the repository**.